ryanzhere/Ryan_Thomas_Philips/README.md

 the other hand, there is a deficit in mental health professionals.
 It is estimated that there are 0.75 Psychiatrists per 100,000 people, while the desirable number is above 3 (Garg et al. 2019).
 A computation-driven understanding of anxiety disorders and underlying neural circuits would aide efforts toward precision psychiatry, digital health initiatives, novel cognitive therapies, and innovative drug treatment strategies.
-My goal is to advance along this path in my future research career as a principal investigator.

 The overall end goal of this research is to open new avenues for understanding decision-making perturbations in anxiety and to provide a basis for the optimization and development of novel treatment strategies.
 Specifically,